 Following its recent exploration and due diligence program at Coronado, Nevada Sunrise has exercised its right to proceed to a definitive agreement with the vendor.

+Core samples from the 2018 drilling program were collected from both sulphide zones and shipped to SRC Geoanalytical Laboratories in Saskatoon, SK for multi-element analysis by ICP-OES with aqua regia digestion for certain elements, and fire assay for gold.
 Theodore DeMatties, CPG, PG, is the Company’s designated Qualified Person for this disclosure within the meaning of NI 43-101 and has reviewed and approved the technical information contained herein.
 Readers are cautioned that some of the technical information described is historical in nature; however, the information is deemed credible and was produced by professional geologists of the eras discussed.
 Mineralization located on adjacent properties by historical exploration may not be present on Coronado.